North Cornwall · PL27 · Cornwall Council North

 Why Wadebridge is its own job.

-Conservation Area covers the historic core and the bridge.
+Around Wadebridge (PL27), conservation Area covers the historic core and the bridge.
 Cornwall Council planning case load includes significant edge-of-town residential development pressure.
 For renovation specifically, parts of Wadebridge sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape.
-That's why we treat every Wadebridge project as a PL27-area job first — not a generic Cornwall job with a postcode bolted on.
+Reading Wadebridge properly up front saves more time than any drawing tool ever will.
+Most of our renovation work in Wadebridge lands on Georgian townhouses, with detailing that has to nod to the wider Rock streetscape.

 Planning note